Amazon SageMaker AI identity-based policy examples - Amazon SageMaker AI

 • Use conditions in IAM policies to further restrict access – You can add a condition to your policies to limit access to actions and resources.
 For example, you can write a policy condition to specify that all requests must be sent using SSL.
 You can also use conditions to grant access to service actions if they are used through a specific AWS service, such as AWS CloudFormation.
 For more information, see IAM JSON policy elements: Condition in the IAM User Guide.

 • Use IAM Access Analyzer to validate your IAM policies to ensure secure and functional permissions – IAM Access Analyzer validates new and existing policies so that the policies adhere to the IAM policy language (JSON) and IAM best practices.
 IAM Access Analyzer provides more than 100 policy checks and actionable recommendations to help you author secure and functional policies.
-For more information, see IAM Access Analyzer policy validation in the IAM User Guide.
+For more information, see Validate policies with IAM Access Analyzer in the IAM User Guide.

 • Require multi-factor authentication (MFA) – If you have a scenario that requires IAM users or a root user in your AWS account, turn on MFA for additional security.
 To require MFA when API operations are called, add MFA conditions to your policies.
-For more information, see Configuring MFA-protected API access in the IAM User Guide.
+For more information, see Secure API access with MFA in the IAM User Guide.

 For more information about best practices in IAM, see Security best practices in IAM in the IAM User Guide.

-Using the SageMaker Console
+Using the SageMaker AI console

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS API.
 Instead, allow access to only the actions that match the API operation that you're trying to perform.

-To use the Amazon SageMaker console, you need to grant permissions for additional actions.
+To use the Amazon SageMaker AI console, you need to grant permissions for additional actions.
 Specifically, the console needs permissions that allow the ec2 actions to display subnets, VPCs, and security groups.
 Optionally, the console needs permission to create execution roles for tasks such as CreateNotebook, CreateTrainingJob, and CreateModel.
 Grant these permissions with the following permissions policy:

 { "Version": "2012-10-17", "Statement": [ { "Sid": "SageMakerApis", "Effect": "Allow", "Action": [ "sagemaker:*" ], "Resource": "*" }, { "Sid": "VpcConfigurationForCreateForms", "Effect": "Allow", "Action": [ "ec2:DescribeVpcs", "ec2:DescribeSubnets", "ec2:DescribeSecurityGroups" ], "Resource": "*" }, { "Sid":"KmsKeysForCreateForms", "Effect":"Allow", "Action":[ "kms:DescribeKey", "kms:ListAliases" ], "Resource":"*" }, { "Sid": "AccessAwsMarketplaceSubscriptions", "Effect": "Allow", "Action": [ "aws-marketplace:ViewSubscriptions" ], "Resource": "*" }, { "Effect": "Allow", "Action": [ "codecommit:BatchGetRepositories", "codecommit:CreateRepository", "codecommit:GetRepository", "codecommit:ListRepositories", "codecommit:ListBranches", "secretsmanager:CreateSecret", "secretsmanager:DescribeSecret", "secretsmanager:ListSecrets" ], "Resource": "*" }, { "Sid":"ListAndCreateExecutionRoles", "Effect":"Allow", "Action":[ "iam:ListRoles", "iam:CreateRole", "iam:CreatePolicy", "iam:AttachRolePolicy" ], "Resource":"*" }, { "Sid": "DescribeECRMetaData", "Effect": "Allow", "Action": [ "ecr:Describe*" ], "Resource": "*" }, { "Sid": "PassRoleForExecutionRoles", "Effect": "Allow", "Action": [ "iam:PassRole" ], "Resource": "*", "Condition": { "StringEquals": { "iam:PassedToService": "sagemaker.amazonaws.com" } } } ] }

-Permissions Required to Use the Amazon SageMaker Ground Truth Console
+Permissions required to use the Amazon SageMaker Ground Truth console

 { "Version": "2012-10-17", "Statement": [ { "Sid": "GroundTruthConsole", "Effect": "Allow", "Action": [ "aws-marketplace:DescribeListings", "aws-marketplace:ViewSubscriptions", "cognito-idp:AdminAddUserToGroup", "cognito-idp:AdminCreateUser", "cognito-idp:AdminDeleteUser", "cognito-idp:AdminDisableUser", "cognito-idp:AdminEnableUser", "cognito-idp:AdminRemoveUserFromGroup", "cognito-idp:CreateGroup", "cognito-idp:CreateUserPool", "cognito-idp:CreateUserPoolClient", "cognito-idp:CreateUserPoolDomain", "cognito-idp:DescribeUserPool", "cognito-idp:DescribeUserPoolClient", "cognito-idp:ListGroups", "cognito-idp:ListIdentityProviders", "cognito-idp:ListUsers", "cognito-idp:ListUsersInGroup", "cognito-idp:ListUserPoolClients", "cognito-idp:ListUserPools", "cognito-idp:UpdateUserPool", "cognito-idp:UpdateUserPoolClient", "groundtruthlabeling:DescribeConsoleJob", "groundtruthlabeling:ListDatasetObjects", "groundtruthlabeling:RunFilterOrSampleManifestJob", "groundtruthlabeling:RunGenerateManifestByCrawlingJob", "lambda:InvokeFunction", "lambda:ListFunctions", "s3:GetObject", "s3:PutObject", "s3:SelectObjectContent" ], "Resource": "*" } ] }

-Permissions Required to Use the Amazon Augmented AI (Preview) Console
+Permissions required to use the Amazon Augmented AI (Preview) console

 To use the Augmented AI console, you need to grant permissions for additional resources.
 Grant these permissions with the following permissions policy: